 To get a commercial pilot licence, you’ll need a Diploma of Aviation which is approximately a two-year course, ideal for students wishing to pursue a career in the aviation industry.
 You’ll go through an intensive course, with both theory and practical training.

-3. Confidence and authority
+3. Confidence and Authority

 If you’re the confident type, and quite happy to take the initiative and you’re objective-minded, being a commercial pilot will fit your traits.

-Each pilot needs to be a leader within their own circle, whether it’s with the mechanical crew on the ground, with passengers, flight attendants, and less experienced pilots.
+Each pilot needs to be a leader within their own circle.
+Whether it’s with the mechanical crew on the ground, with passengers, flight attendants, and less experienced pilots.

-You need be a figure of authority, commanding and taking charge, but not an over-bloated egomaniac who isn’t willing to take advice from others.
+You need to be a figure of authority, commanding and taking charge, but not an over-bloated egomaniac who isn’t willing to take advice from others.

 People skills are very important because you’ll be dealing with passengers who may be nervous and staff who need direction and their own objectives set for them.